-- 30. A Treaty settlement entity is also defined for the purposes of the FTCA as including a board, trust, committee, authority, or other body, recognised in or established under a Treaty settlement Act. - 31.
-We note and BOPRC advised Te Arawa Lakes Strategy Group was established under the Te Arawa Lakes Settlement Act 2006 as a committee which oversees the coordination of policy and actions to improve the Rotorua lakes.
-We note the proximity of the project in relation to Waiowhiro Flat Wetland and Lake Rotorua, to the east of the site, and have identified the Te Arawa Lakes Strategy Group as a relevant treaty settlement entity the project.
+- 34. A Treaty settlement entity is also defined for the purposes of the FTCA as including a board, trust, committee, authority, or other body, recognised in or established under a Treaty settlement Act. - 35.
+We note and BOPRC advised Te Arawa Lakes Strategy Group was established under the Te Arawa Lakes Settlement.
+Act 2006 as a committee which oversees the coordination of policy and actions to improve the Rotorua lakes.
+We note Waiteti Stream runs through the site and the proximity of the project in relation to Lake Rotorua, to the east of the site.
+We have included the Te Arawa Lakes Strategy Group as a relevant treaty settlement entity.